 The Shetland Sheepdog has a long history of enjoying serving his master.
-This is because his ancestors were known for their work with farmers in Scotland.
+This is because his ancestors worked with farmers in Scotland.
 There, they would chase hungry animals out of their masters' gardens and herd farm animals when necessary.

-Today, the Shetland Sheepdog is just as well known for his wonderful temperament as he is for his high-pitched bark.
+Today, people know the Shetland Sheepdog just as well for his wonderful temperament as for his high-pitched bark.

-One look at this dog tells you all you need to know how often he should be groomed: regularly.
+One look at this dog tells you all you need to know how often you should groom him: regularly.

 The Shetland Sheepdog has a double coat, and it sheds.
 A lot.

 You must brush the Sheltie's coat weekly, at a minimum.
 During shedding season, you'll want to brush him more regularly.
 This will save your carpet from becoming littered with hair and clogging up the vacuum cleaner.

 You will also want to check for “mats”, or clumped-up hair, in the areas where he may often put pressure.
 Such areas include his elbows, behind the ears, and under the tail.

 While he doesn't need a bath unless he's truly dirty, you should regularly trim the Sheltie’s nails, same as any other breed.
 Once a month should do, or whenever you notice them getting long.

 As you may have guessed from all this shedding, Shelties are not what you would call “hypoallergenic.”
 So, if you have an allergic reaction to dogs, you should probably refrain from bringing this one home.